Drusavm/Web-Server-for-IoT-System-Management/README.md

-# Building a test web server to manage an IoT system on the ESP32 board
+# Building web server to manage an IoT system on the ESP32

-A web server built on the ESP32 platform to monitor and control IoT devices within a smart home or industrial IoT environment.​
+A test web server built on the ESP32 platform to monitor and control IoT devices within a smart home or industrial IoT environment.​

 ## Installation